```html

 Severa: Invoice header Financials: Invoice header Comments

-Customer number Customer ID
+Customer number Customer number

 Customer name Customer name